Polymer/old-docs-site/resources/faq.md

 {{site.project_title}} is the embodiment of material design for the web.
 The {{site.project_title}} team works closely with the design teams behind material design.
 In fact, {{site.project_title}} played a key role in material design's development: it was used to quickly prototype and iterate on design concepts.
 The material design components are still a work in progress, but will mature over the coming months.

+### Do I have to use {{site.project_title}} Designer? {#designer}
+Nope! {{site.project_title}} Designer is primarily a tool to make it easy to dive in an prototype apps.
+It's entirely optional&mdash;although we've found that for developers who use it, it has quickly become an indispensable part of their workflow.

 ### I don't like your {components | toolkit syntax | face }! {#dislike}

 <!--